ManuelSerna/uark-honors-thesis/README.md

 This repository contains code and data used for my undergraduate honors thesis (CSCE 491VH) at the University of Arkansas, from Fall 2019 to Spring 2020.

 ## Objective
-The purpose of this project is to evaluate various classification methods for "air-written" letters (which I will limit to only upper-case letters for simplicity) of the Spanish alphabet.
+The purpose of this project is to evaluate various classification methods for "air-written" letters (which I will limit to only upper-case letters) of the Spanish alphabet.
 For non-Spanish speakers, this includes the 26 regular letters of the English alphabet, plus the letters Á, É, Í, Ó, Ú, Ü, and Ñ. Note that I will not include Ch, Rr, or Ll as these strings are a combination of already existing letters.
 I will only focus on _single_ letters.

 ## Design
-To draw in the air, I created a program to track a brightly-colored marker, detect its contours (which should just be a circle), and thus draw colored filled circles which are overlayed on each frame from the video stream.
-The user presses the 'd' key to start drawing with the marker and again when they are done.
-The user has the option, when the shell script is executed, to record data (both time series and image), plot a certain saved letter file, and draw a letter for certain classifiers to try to identify.
+To draw in the air, I created a program that tracks a brightly-colored marker (neon-ish green in my case), detects the contours of this brightly-colored area, and then draws filled circles which are overlayed onto each frame from the video stream.

-In the code, I will refer to the letters with accent marks as follows
+In this project, I will refer to the letters with accent marks as follows
  * Á: aa
  * É: ee
  * Í: ii